The Total Retail Experience

 The supercomputer spits out the answer in an infinitesimal fraction of a second: yogurt.
 That known, the prefrontal cortex proceeds to order the muscles and ligaments in your arm and hand extend toward the container.
 Your brain calculates the distance and amount of time to target, and adjusts actions accordingly.
 Your fingers form the correct shape to grasp (touch) the container.

-At Ron King Salon in Austin, Texas, a light box draws the consumer to the brand or domain (shampoo, conditioner or styling products) creating the law of selection!
 As you grasp the round plastic, your brain modifies the amount of pressure required for your fingers to hold onto the container, as it receives data about the resistance of the package and its weight.
 Temperature and surface texture information are transmitted as well.